joshuagohos/brain-image-processing-routines/README.md

 └── routines
 ```
 - bin: symbolic links pointing to shell scripts in the routines directory.
 The contents in this folder should be copied to /usr/local/bin/
 - pipelines: Control shell scripts that call routines scripts in the routine directory.
-These scripts should be placed in specific project code or script folders and modified for use accordingly.
+These pipeline and specs (sub-folder) scripts should be placed in specific project code or script folders and modified for use accordingly.
 - routines: Bash shell wrappers scripts passing brain processing functions into respective coding environments.

 3. Copy the routines folder to /opt/brain-processing-routines/ and make executable.